Government procurement in the United Kingdom: Terms and conditions

 A short form of terms and conditions for the acquisition of low value goods and services was published by the Cabinet Office in April 2014, allowing government departments to adopt consistent, appropriate and proportionate terms which did not over-burden suppliers.

 Transparency

+The Ministry of Defence made reference to making its acquisition decisions "more transparent and inclusive" in its 2002 Defence Industrial Policy statement.
+In this context, transparency was linked to the development of a competitive UK defence industry on which the armed forces could rely for more of its supply and equipment needs.
+Information about "the factors that affect acquisition decisions" was expected to help potential bidders form their business proposals in line with government needs.

 General transparency principles applicable to government procurement were published in March 2015, and updated in February 2017, stating that there is a presumption in favour of contractual information being made publicly available (except in matters of commercial confidentiality such as pricing, intellectual property and business plans).
 The 2015 guidance made provision for a "safety valve" allowing suppliers to raise concerns if they felt that contractual information was being requested which did not add value, represented poor contract management practice or otherwise seemed unreasonable.
 The Scottish Government has also referred to a commitment to become "more transparent" about its procurement activity.

 Tender opportunities advertised by public sector bodies in the UK are legally required to be published to the following sites: